What Is Tooling in Manufacturing?

 While some manufacturers can produce their own hard tooling, many outsource this job to a third party specializing in the field.
 Creating a metallic mold requires adherence to tight tolerances for machining and surface finish to ensure the completed parts meet all fit, finish and function specifications.

-What’s the Difference Between Soft and Hard Tooling?
+What’s the Difference Between Soft vs Hard Tooling?

 The materials used to create soft and hard tooling determine the capabilities and applications of each type of mold.
 While substances like silicone, carbon fiber and fiberglass can generate quality parts, they simply don’t have the longevity of metal.
 The material and nature of the part being produced will determine how many pieces a fabricator can expect to create using a single soft tool mold, but in any situation, it is understood that soft tooling is not a long-term investment.